 EL Civics for ESL Students

-EL Civics History and Government
+EL Civics, History and Government

-Inauguration January 20, 2005
+Inauguration Day, January 20, 2009

 Oath of Office

-CIVICS FACTS
+INAUGURATION FACTS

 1. President-elects say their name after the first "I".